greffgreff/user-service/README.md

 ### `PUT /api/v2/{id}`

 Updates a user using the request body data in json format.
-Perform validation on fields and throws an error accordingly verifies ownership beforehand using the `subject` of the request's JWT and the URL path variable `id`.
+Performs validation on fields and throws an error accordingly alongside verifying ownership beforehand using the `subject` of the request's JWT and the URL path variable `id`.

 #### URL parameters:
 | **Parameter** | **Description** | **Required**